itscharann/fintech-starter-app/README.md

 NEXT_PUBLIC_USDC_MINT=your_USDC_mint
 ```

-3. If using a network that is not EVM, update the `isValidAddress` function in `lib/utils.ts` to check the address format for the chain you want to use.

 ## Using in production

 This starter app is designed for rapid prototyping and testing in a staging environment.
 To move to production you'll need to: